“It always seems impossible until its done” Nelson Mandela

 Our children learn from our actions.
 If you include children in the experience of tasting and appreciating wine at a young age, they will come to see this in a mature way when they are old enough to legally drink themselves.
 On another safety note, remember all wine farms have dams or open bodies of water for irrigation – no matter how many vino’s you have had, never let children out of your sight when visiting a wine farm.

-We flew into Cape Town from Abu Dhabi via Doha on Qatar Airways, at the time we flew they operated a direct service every second day.
+We flew into Cape Town from Abu Dhabi via Doha on Qatar Airways, at the time we flew they operated a direct service every second day (NB as at mid 2017 this route is no longer possible due to political situation in the Middle East).
 We hired a car from Cape Town airport for ease of travelling between destinations around the Cape Peninsula, this included hire of car seats – note it is a left-hand drive country.

 Stellenbosch Wine Routes is another great resource, and their maps will no doubt be your saviour during a trip to Stellenbosch, available from pretty much all wineries and restaurants you visit in the region.
 They break the Stellensbosch region up into 5 different routes for ease of navigation based on geography.